-C. DTTF heard Cost Estimates from FPPC Staff
+C. DTTF Heard Cost Estimates from FPPC Staff

-FPPC Staff listened to the presentations, worked with the jurisdictions who have implemented their own advertisement archive and completed an analysis of estimated cost to implement a California State Ad Archive.
+FPPC Staff listened to the presentations, worked with the jurisdictions who have implemented their own advertisement archive, and completed an analysis of estimated costs to implement a California State Ad Archive.
 The costs ranged from a start-up cost of approximately \$311,000 - about \$337,000, with on-going costs estimated at approximately \$155,000 - \$188,000 per year.
-These costs would vary depending on whether the system would interface with the new Secretary of State CARS system.
-These costs also assume interface with platforms such as Facebook and Google.
+These costs would vary depending on whether the system would interface with the Secretary of State's new CAL-ACCESS Replacement System.
+These costs also assume manual uploading by committees and possible interfacing with platforms such as Facebook and Google.
 See Appendix A for the full breakdown of estimated costs.